Admissions Criteria 2022-23

-Highest priority will also be given to children who were looked after, but ceased to be so because they were adopted, or became subject to a child arrangements order or a special guardianship order.
+Highest priority will also be given to children who were previously looked after, including those looked after outside England, but ceased to be so because they were adopted, or became subject to a child arrangements order or a special guardianship order.

 A “child looked after” is a child who is:

 - In the care of a local authority, or

 - being provided with accommodation by a local authority in the exercise of their social services functions (section 22(1) of The Children Act 1989).

 All children adopted from care who are of compulsory school age are eligible for admission under rule 1.